AlexanderParker/clacks/README.md

 # What is Clacks?

 Clacks is a peer to peer network messaging utility.
-There is no permanent data storage on any individual node, data only exists within the temporary message queue that  resides in an individual peer's memory, and on the network overhead as data is transmitted between peers.
+There is no permanent data storage on any individual node; data only exists within the temporary message queue within an individual peer's memory, and on the network overhead as data is transmitted between peers.

-If you consider the entire network as one big storage device, the total data held within the network is a function of the average network latency multiplied by the number of peers, plus the contents of the queues of each peer.
+The total data held within the network is a function of the average network latency multiplied by the number of peers, plus the contents of the queues of each peer.

 The system utilises three basic concepts to achieve this outcome: